Timberwolves stun Grizzlies, grab Game 1 with 130-117 win

 TIP-INS

 Timberwolves: They topped the 121 points scored April 21, 2018, against Houston in the only game they won that series.
-Their first quarter topped the 32 points scored May 23, 2004, in Game 2 of the Western Conference finals. … Towns had his 43rd double-double of the season. … Russell had five assists in the third quarter.
+Their first quarter topped the 32 points scored May 23, 2004, in Game 2 of the Western Conference finals against the Lakers. … Towns had his 43rd double-double of the season. … Russell had five assists in the third quarter.
 But he was 2 of 11 shooting for eight points after having 37 in his last game against Memphis in February.

 Grizzlies: Jackson set a franchise playoff record with seven blocks through the first three quarters.
 That topped the six blocks by Marc Gasol on May 13, 2013, against Oklahoma City. … Clarke had his fifth double-double of the season. … Jackson and Steven Adams combined for seven rebounds.